Chart Color Schemes

 Corinda displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Corinda's dwelling structures, as per the latest Census, consisted of 67.5% houses and 32.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+The dwelling structure in Corinda, as per the latest Census, consisted of 67.5% houses and 32.4% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Brisbane metro's 48.9% houses and 51.1% other dwellings.
-Home ownership in Corinda stood at 33.1%, with mortgaged dwellings at 37.0% and rented ones at 29.9%.
-The median monthly mortgage repayment was $2,200, above Brisbane metro's average of $2,167.
-Median weekly rent in Corinda was $385, compared to Brisbane metro's $410.
-Nationally, Corinda's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Home ownership in Corinda was at 33.1%, with the rest being mortgaged (37.0%) or rented (29.9%).
+The median monthly mortgage repayment in Corinda was $2,200, higher than Brisbane metro's $2,167.
+The median weekly rent figure in Corinda was $385, compared to Brisbane metro's $410.
+Nationally, Corinda's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing